 The law is often complicated.
 Here is a basic outline of what the law says campers can and cannot do.
+Get more free help and advice when you join the Club.

 In the UK camping is controlled by several pieces of legislation, including the Public Health Act of 1936 and the Caravan Sites and Control of Development Act 1960 – both of which were drafted with the help of the Club.